-Through MeHI, MassTech is working to accelerate the growth and adoption of technologies that save lives and reduce costs in healthcare.
-MeHI was created through the passage of Chapter 305 of the Acts of 2008, tasked to improve healthcare quality and increase efficiency through the increased adoption of innovative technologies.
-Chapter 224 of the Acts of 2012 enhanced MeHI's charge to expand its focus on key priorities including the statewide implementation of electronic health records ("EHRs") in all provider settings, helping providers connect these EHRs to the Commonwealth's health information exchange, the Mass Hlway, identify and promoting technologies with the potential to improve the quality and reduce the cost of healthcare; helping providers continue to evolve their use of EHRs to comply with future meaningful use stages; and promoting the understanding of the benefits of Health Information Technology ("Health IT") to providers, patients, and the general public.
+Through MeHI, MassTech is working to accelerate the growth and adoption of technologies that save lives and reduce healthcare costs.
+MeHI was created through the passage of Chapter 305 of the Acts of 2008 and tasked with improving healthcare quality and increasing efficiency through the increased adoption of innovative technologies.
+Chapter 224 of the Acts of 2012 enhanced MeHI's charge to expand its focus on key priorities including implementing electronic health records ("EHRs") in all provider settings statewide, helping providers connect these EHRs to the Commonwealth's health information exchange, the Mass HIway, identifying and promoting technologies with the potential to improve the quality and reduce the cost of healthcare; helping providers continue to evolve their use of EHRs to comply with future Meaningful Use stages, and promoting the understanding of the benefits of health information technology ("Health IT") to providers, patients, and the general public.
 This law also created a requirement that providers implement and use electronic health record technology in order to continue to practice in the Commonwealth.
-MeHI helps providers comply with this requirement through educational programs, technical support, and grants to support implementation of EHRs in healthcare delivery settings.
-In 2016, MeHI's mission was further expanded through enacted state economic development legislation which charged MeHI with supporting the growth of a digital health industry sector within the Commonwealth.
+MeHI helps providers comply with this requirement through educational programs, technical support, and grants.
+In 2016, MeHI's mission was further expanded through the enactment of state economic development legislation which charged MeHI with supporting the growth of a digital health industry sector within the Commonwealth.